Making Your Healthcare Team Work For You!

-- Getting your own copies of all your test and lab results that you can share with different healthcare providers directly (you can't always trust them to communicate well with each other even though it is their job!)
+Getting your own copies of all your test and lab results that you can share with different healthcare providers directly (you can't always trust them to communicate well with each other even though it is their job!

 Taking notes and keeping records about all of your treatments in a notebook or computer that you can bring to each appointment

-- Letting all of your healthcare providers know if your condition has gotten worse or better, or if your treatment regimen has changed.
+Let all of your healthcare providers know if your condition has gotten worse or better, or if your treatment regimen has changed.

-- Be sure to tell your healthcare providers about any change in symptoms you are experiencing, even ones that you think are not related to your PsA or psoriasis.
+Be sure to tell your healthcare providers about any change in symptoms you are experiencing, even ones that you think are not related to your PsA or psoriasis.
 For example, many people with PsA experience vision problems but do not know that inflammation of the eyes is a common problem among people with PsA.